zykron1/Blockchain/README.md

 `node peers remove <host> <port>`<br>
 Removes a peer with the given info from memory

+`node peers save`<br>
+Saves peer info into the KNOWN_NODES file(autoloads on startup of a node)

+`node request mempool`<br>
+Requests the mempool from all known peers to sync up with the rest of the chain

+`node request chain`<br>
+Requests the entire blockchain past the last known block on your peer from all peers

+`node request peers`<br>
+Requests all the peers known by your known peers and adds them if not already in your list

 `node block create`<br>
 Creates a new block using all the uncomfirmed transactions in the mempool